The bidding for MobileHCI 2025 is open. Bidders must send their bids no later than August 31st 2023 to email@example.com.

-A call for bids for Mobile HCI(n+2) is issued by the SC Chair in March of year n and sent to all the members of the MobileHCI Program Committee and the wider MobileHCI community.
-Bidders must send their bids no later than May 15th to kaisa.vaananen at tut.fi.
-After receiving bids, the steering committee will consider and vote on the bids and everyone who submits will be advised by June 15th.
+A call for bids for Mobile HCI(n+2) is issued by the SC Chair in April of year n and sent to all the members of the MobileHCI Program Committee and the wider MobileHCI community.
+Bidders must send their bids no later than August 31st to firstname.lastname@example.org.
+After receiving bids, the steering committee will consider and vote on the bids and everyone who submits will be advised by September 22nd.
 The form of the bid is fairly open but we do need the following information in order to make an informed decision (in a single PDF document):

 - Intended location for the conference

 - how will the conference be organised?
 That is, will there be program chairs who manage the entire program or only papers chairs who manage the papers while the conference chairs manage the conference and program.
 Ideally, programme chairs should manage the main papers track and the entire program while the conference chairs manage the logistics of the conference